Share via

 • Perform actions such as deploying, blocking, or removing agents.

-You can view agents by going to Copilot > Agents & connectors, or by using the filter option of Host products > Copilot on the Integrated apps page.
+You can view agents by going to Copilot > Agents, or by using the filter option of Host products > Copilot on the Agents page.

 Shared agents

-You can also manage shared agents, which are agents that are configured to be used by multiple users or groups within the organization.
-To learn more, see Manage shared agents for Microsoft 365 Copilot.
+You can also manage shared agents, which are agents that you configure for use by multiple users or groups within your organization.
+For more information, see Manage shared agents for Microsoft 365 Copilot.

 Settings for agents

-The following settings are available to manage agents for Copilot:
+Use the following settings to manage agents for Copilot:

-• Advanced agent settings Configure more controls for agent behavior (more options coming).
+• Advanced agent settings: Configure more controls for agent behavior.

-• Metadata View key details for each agent, such as capabilities, data sources (for example, OneDrive, SharePoint, Graph connectors), and custom actions.
+• Metadata: View key details for each agent, such as capabilities, data sources, and custom actions.
+Example data sources include OneDrive, SharePoint, Graph connectors.

 • Change availability (Edit users)